soos3d/Web3.py-Interact-with-the-Blockchain-/README.md

 connection.py --> In this file you will find the code to connect to a blockchain and retrieve some information.<br>
 tokens.py --> In this file you will find the code to retrieve tokens info using the contract address and ABI.<br>
 transactions.py --> In this file you will find the code so send transactions.<br>
-swap.py --> In this file you will the code to place swap treansactions on PancakeSwap!<br>
+swap.py --> In this file you will the code to place swap transactions on PancakeSwap!<br>

 You can buy me a coffee if you wish to support me and enjoy the content here!
 I will greately appreciate it! https://www.buymeacoffee.com/soos3d